lovetaneja/elasticsearch/README.md

   3. Configured logstash config file to take input from CSV file and output it to Amazon Elastic Search Cluster.
 Please see checked in file (logstash-simple.conf).

   4. Run logstash to populate data in Amazon Elastic Search Cluster.
+It took 15-20 mins approx. to upload 219650 records.

      Command to run logstash: bin/logstash -f logstash-simple.conf